-Dispelling the myths behind the hyperbole
+Dispelling the Myths Behind the Hyperbole

 That means you’re using 17.2 gallons per shower, and a single cartridge will serve you for between 600 and 700 showers.

-You would be exposed to less than 0.00006 grams (0.00000212 ounces) per shower, or in other words, virtually undetectable amounts.
+You would be exposed to less than 0.00006 grams (0.00000212 ounces) per shower, or, in other words, virtually undetectable amounts.

-The problem is that it is much easier to say something is evil without any evidence and then place the burden on someone else to prove that your claim is unfounded.
+The problem is that it is much easier to say that calcium sulfite in water filters is evil without any evidence and then place the burden on someone else to prove that your claim is unfounded.

-When scientific integrity is at stake, someone must step up and take on the responsibility to examine and explain all the various technologies.
+When scientific integrity is at stake, someone must step up and take on the responsibility to examine and explain all of the various technologies.

 Sulfur is Essential

 Sulfur, sulfates, and sulfites are quite distinct from one another.
 Let’s understand them better.